MicrosoftDocs/sql-docs/docs/big-data-cluster/active-directory-deploy.md

 - `security.activeDirectory.ouDistinguishedName`: distinguished name of an organizational unit (OU) where all AD accounts created by cluster deployment will be added.
 If the domain is called `contoso.local`, the OU distinguished name is: `OU=BDC,DC=contoso,DC=local`.

-- `security.activeDirectory.dnsIpAddresses`: contains the list of domain’s DNS servers IP addresses.
+- `security.activeDirectory.dnsIpAddresses`: contains the list of domain's DNS servers IP addresses.

 - `security.activeDirectory.domainControllerFullyQualifiedDns`: List of FQDN of domain controller.
 The FQDN contains the machine/host name of the domain controller.
 If you have multiple domain controllers, you can provide a list here.
 Example: `HOSTNAME.CONTOSO.LOCAL`.